M4I-nanoscopy/mtf-nps-dqe/README.md

 DQE curves for Falcon3 at 300 kV are extracted from here:

 * M. Kuijper, G. van Hoften, B. Janssen, R. Geurink, S. D. Carlo, M. Vos, G. van Duinen, B. van Haeringen, M. Storms, FEI’s direct electron detector developments: Embarking on a revolution in cryo-TEM.
 J Struct Biol.
 192, 179–187 (2015). https://doi.org/10.1016/j.jsb.2015.09.014
+* G. McMullan, A. R. Faruqi, D. Clare, R. Henderson, Comparison of optimal performance at 300keV of three direct electron detectors for use in low dose electron microscopy.
+Ultramicroscopy.
+147, 156–163 (2014). https://doi.org/10.1016/j.ultramic.2014.08.002

+## TODOs
+Making these scripts into a package was mostly an afterthought.
+Some things need still to be fixed as a result.

+* Refactor measureMTF and measureNPS to truly run from main()
+* We're creating too many packages, refactor to one package with several modules
+* Include entry point for scripts
+* Better script names for plotting

 ## Authors